 - live in a trial site location (during the trial)

-The NDIS Ready Workshops have been a success, with more planned for 2016/17.
+The NDIS Plans in Practice workshops have been a success, with more planned for 2019.

 Reasonable and Necessary Supports